Nusa Lembongan and Ceningan channel

 This site is for experienced divers since it has unpredictable currents and slopes to unlimited depths.

 Visibility is good and the wall has orange soft Coral and Sponges.
-The water temperature can be as cold as 23°C. These waters are rich and nutritious also because of water flowing out of the mangroves.
+The water temperature can be as cold as 23°C. These waters are

 There are schools of Oriental sweetlips, Triggerfish, Surgeonfish and Rays to be seen.